geektrust/java-tw-interview-starter-kit/README.md

 ## Structure

 - **src/main/java** is where all your java source files should be written to.
 Already has a `Main.java` file that contains the driver code.
 - **src/test/java** is where all your unit test files should be written.
-Make sure all your test file end with `Tests.java`.
+Make sure all your test files end with `Tests.java`.
 Example: `CartTests.java`, `OrderTests.java`.
 - **lib** contains the jar files for the IDE to provide code suggestion capabilities on external dependecies.
 Like JUnit5.
 - **build.xml** is a build config file.
 You don't need to worry about this or edit this.